LexMachinaInc/python-lexmachina-sync-api-client/docs/spreadsheet_example.rst

     )

-Now let's check duration stats for the top five judges:
+And then check duration stats for the top five judges:

 .. code-block:: python